bootique/bootique-swagger/README.md

 </dependency>
 ```

-This results in two dynamic resources being added to your app, with URLs
+This results in two dynamic static being added to your app, with URLs
 relative to your Jersey root URL:

 * `<your_rest_resources_root>/swagger.json`.
 E.g. http://127.0.0.1:8080/swagger.json